 We work with some of the best guides in the business and they will do everything possible to get you close to lions, while keeping your (and the lion's) safety a priority.

 There are some places in Africa that offer the chance to get up close and pet lion cubs.
-Although the temptation to cuddle a little ‘Simba’ is overwhelming, we ask you to remember that these animals are bred in captivity and often sold to these places.
-Ethical sanctuaries, who have conservation and the animal’s welfare at heart, shouldn’t offer interaction with cubs as they would be promoting minimal human contact so as the animals could one day be released.
+Although the temptation to cuddle a little 'Simba' is overwhelming, we ask you to remember that these animals are bred in captivity and often sold to these places.
+Ethical sanctuaries, who have conservation and the animal's welfare at heart, shouldn't offer interaction with cubs as they would be promoting minimal human contact so as the animals could one day be released.
 We urge you to remember that interactions with lion cubs are usually not in the cubs best interest and not something we can ethically recommend.
+The sad reality of many places you can interact with cubs is that once they're no longer small the centres sell them to canned hunting reserves.
+A devastating fact not many visitors know.

 There is nothing like seeing a pride in the wild.
 Trust us!